-Given the unique nature of the COVID-19 pandemic, there are certain uncertainties related to the short and long term impacts of the COVID-19 pandemic on the Company's liquidity and capital resources; however, management continues to closely monitor the evolving situation and are looking into all possible actions that could minimize the impact of the COVID-19 pandemic.
+Given the unique nature of the COVID-19 pandemic, there are certain uncertainties related to the short and long term impacts of the COVID-19 pandemic on the Company's liquidity and capital resources.
+However, Management continues to closely monitor the evolving situation and is looking into all possible actions that could minimize the impact of the COVID-19 pandemic.

-The Company completed an equity raise that provided net cash of \$12.5 million during current period.
-If the Company assumes zero growth, the combination of the net working capital are sufficient to pay to fund the operations.
+The Company completed an equity raise that provided net cash of \$12.5 million during the second quarter of 2021.
+If the Company assumes zero growth, the combination of the Company's usual net working capital and the funds received as a result of this equity raise is sufficient to fund the Company's operations.
 The combination of continued growth and/or the impact of COVID-19 constraints could require additional capital resources.

-At the reporting date, the Company had long-term financial debts amounting to \$20,262,760, including \$5,935,523 of long-term debt, \$771,210 of lease liability, \$13,020,000 relating to contingent consideration payable to the former shareholders of Purefarma, Voyage and Premium 5, and \$536,027 relating to warrant liabilities issued as part of the consideration for the acquisition of Opticann.
+At the reporting date, the Company had long-term financial debts amounting to \$30,617,909, including \$6,112,053 of long-term debt (as detailed under the "Long-Term Debt" heading of this MD&A), \$750,735 of lease liability (as described more particularly under Note 12 of the Interim Condensed Consolidated Financial Statements), \$13,510,000 relating to contingent consideration payable to the former shareholders of Purefarma, Voyage and Premium 5 (as described more particularly under Note 14 of the Interim Condensed Consolidated Financial Statements), and \$289,121 relating to warrant liabilities issued as part of the consideration for the acquisition of Opticann (as described more particularly under Note 15 of the Interim Condensed Consolidated Financial Statements).